What do I need to bring to renew my registration?

 - If the trailer is bought brand new, you will need to bring a manufactures statement of origin, bill of sale or invoice from the seller and taxes will be collected if applicable.

 - If the trailer is bought used you will need to bring sellers registration and you will need a bill of sale.

-- If your trailer is home made you will have to weigh the trailer at a certified weigh station.
+- If your trailer is home made you will have to weight the trailer at a certified weight station.

 What do I need to get a handicapped permit?